 - Time Tracking: Easily keep track of your team’s working hours with online timesheets.

-- Hourly rates: Ideal for employees who get paid by the hour for a project.
+- Hourly rates: Ideal for employees paid by the hour for a project.

 - Reports: Keep your data organized, export timesheets for reporting in any format you need (.xls, .csv, .pdf)